agis/git-style-guide/README.md

   ```

   Merge at will the personal branches to the team-wide branch (see ["Merging"](#merging)).
-  Eventually, the team-wide branch will be merged to `master`.
+  Eventually, the team-wide branch will be merged to "master".

 * Delete your branch from the upstream repository after it's merged (unless
   there is a specific reason not to).